incident-io/internships-grads-takehome/README.md

 - How your code implements that solution
 - Now you've built the scheduler, what other product features might you build on top of this

+Imagine you're showing this code to a new team-mate: your video should get them up-to-speed on the codebase.

 (We recommend [Loom](https://www.loom.com) for recording this, but you're welcome to use any other tool you're comfortable with).